nfb04/fluxer-soundboard/README.md

 ## AI Disclaimer
 This bot was mostly vibe-coded in Cursor.
 I dont know JS very well and there will surely be better implementations.
 Nobody is forcing you to use it :)
+I just needed a soundboard, couldnt find one, so I made one.

 Feel free to contact me on Fluxer: nfb#0000